2. Firewalla-Managed DNS Services Explained (with flowchart)

-- If you trust the DNS service provider but don't trust your ISP, choose DNS over HTTPS,
+- If you trust your DNS service provider but don't trust your ISP, choose DNS over HTTPS.

-- If you do not want any DNS queries getting changed or filtered, pick Unbound
+- If you do not want any DNS queries getting changed or filtered, use Unbound.

 Why can't Unbound and DoH be used together?

 DoH and Unbound are different technologies.
 DoH is the transport that your applications use to talk to DNS servers.
-And Unbound itself is a DNS server.
-Since you are local, there is no point to use DoH to talk to Unbound.
+Unbound itself is a local DNS server.
+So, there is no point in using DoH to talk to Unbound.

-(For another example, if Unbound is a supermarket, then DoH is the road you use to get to it; When you turn on unbound, you have a supermarket right inside of your house)
+If Unbound is a supermarket, then DoH is the road you use to get to it.
+When you turn on Unbound, you have a supermarket right inside your house.

-If you want to change the DNS servers used by your network, the best place to configure is under the LAN network segment.
-Any devices accessing the network on the LAN segment (with the DNS server change) will use the configured DNS servers.
+If you want to change the DNS servers used by your network, the best place to configure them is under the LAN network segment.
+Any devices accessing the network on the LAN segment will use the configured DNS servers.

-When force DNS to VPN is enabled, will firewalla still be able to block?
+When Force DNS over VPN is enabled, will Firewalla still be able to block DNS requests?